MDC research funded by NIH award

 A major barrier to decoding the human genome, researchers said, is a lack of maps, models and tools to understand how transcriptional control sequences are spatially and temporally organized in the nucleus to regulate gene expression.
 The proposed research seeks to produce those necessities required to understand more fully how genes underlie and affect disease.

 Pombo and her team will focus on regulatory programs in a complex tissue: the brain.
 “We will therefore produce 3D maps of how chromosomes are folded in different cells and tissues of the brain, and how they change during development, using Genome Architecture Mapping (GAM), a unique genomics technology that we have developed at the MDC,” says Pombo.
 “Our genomics data will help generate cell-type-specific reference maps of 3D chromatin architecture in mouse, macaque and human brains.”
 They will make their findings, analytical tools, visualization methods and structural models available to the broader scientific community.
-Along with MDC visiting scientist Professor Mario Nicodemi, who is also funded by the Einstein Foundation Berlin, and Professor Maria-Elena Torres Padilla from the in Munich, Pombo’s team is currently one of the three European labs funded in the new program.
+Along with MDC visiting scientist Professor Mario Nicodemi, who is also funded by the Einstein Foundation Berlin, and Professor Maria-Elena Torres Padilla from the German Research Center for Environmental Health in Munich, Pombo’s team is currently one of the three European labs funded in the new program.

 Prof. Dr. Ana Pombo